blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for my Website.md

    |- morals
    |- communication
    |- city planning

-   |- recorded history
+   |- study of recorded history
+   |- study of material culture
-   |- study of artifacts
+   |- study of symbolic culture
    |- study of earth
+   |- study of things
+      |- study of interactions between things
+      |-
+   |- study of living things
+   |- study of fossils
-   |- study of
+   |- study of description (math)

 |- designing
    |- software
    |- hardware